HubbeKing/Hubbot_Twisted/README.md

 A mostly modular IRC bot written using the Twisted library.

+BE AWARE: Multiserver is hacky as hell, using multiple servers in one config is not recommended.

 Because of Twisted, Windows users will most likely need to install the Microsoft Visual C++ Compiler for Python 2.7 (http://www.microsoft.com/en-us/download/details.aspx?id=44266)